 - 32. Corporate governance will continue to be a major focus as it underpins the arrangements that secure value for money and effective internal control. - 33.
-The new Council of Ministers formed after the 2022 election has set out a new Government Programme through the Common Strategic Policy, the proposed Government Plan 2023-2026 and Ministerial Plans.
-Delivery Plans to support the Government Programme are due to be published in early 2023.
+The new Council of Ministers formed after the 2022 election has set out a new Government Programme through the Common Strategic Policy, the Government Plan 2023-2026 and Ministerial Plans.
+Delivery Plans to support the Government Programme were published in early 2023.